kenstone/MediumWordCount/README.md

 Medium does display word count when text is selected.
 This extension shows the entire post count at all times.

 ##Release Notes
+###0.1.4
+Now counter is displayed inside the new metabar information on the left.

 ###0.1.3
 Display fix for reading mode.